cherylhughey/Leaflet.markercluster/README.md

 - `chunkProgress` jumps backward when `addLayers` finds a group (since appending its children to the input array makes the total increase).
 - Groups are not actually added into the MarkerClusterGroup, only their non-group child layers.
 Therfore, `hasLayer` method will return `true` for non-group child layers, but `false` on any (possibly parent) Layer Group types.

-If you are removing a lot of markers it will almost definitely be better to call `clearLayers` then call `addLayers` to add the markers you don't want to remove back in.
+If you are removing a lot of markers, it will almost definitely be better to call `clearLayers` then call `addLayers` to add the markers you don't want to remove back in.
 See [#59](https://github.com/Leaflet/Leaflet.markercluster/issues/59#issuecomment-9320628) for details.

 #### Getting the visible parent of a marker
-If you have a marker in your MarkerClusterGroup and you want to get the visible parent of it (Either itself or a cluster it is contained in that is currently visible on the map).
+Use var visibleOne below if you have a marker in your MarkerClusterGroup and you want to get the visible parent of it (either itself or a cluster it is contained in that is currently visible on the map).
 This will return null if the marker and its parent clusters are not visible currently (they are not near the visible viewpoint)
 ```javascript
 var visibleOne = markerClusterGroup.getVisibleParent(myMarker);